 I’ve made no-sugar honey sweetened jam without pectin in the past but the consistency was a bit too runny.
 Then a couple years ago I discovered Pomona’s Universal Pectin and was able to make honey sweetened jam that set up well.
 “Pomona’s Universal is a low methoxyl type pectin extracted from citrus peel.
 Its jelling power is activated by calcium (included), not by sugar content.” (source)

 Pomona’s Pectin typically is carried in natural grocery stores.
 I have yet to see it in a regular grocery store.
 You can also find it here online, you just have to remember to order it in advance so it arrives by the time you need it!
 The recipe we used for honey sweetened strawberry freezer jam is actually found on the inside pamphlet of Pomona’s Pectin.
 It was quick and easy to make.
 I loved that we didn’t have to cook the strawberries since cooking often makes the produce lose some of its nutrients.

 My mom is here visiting from out of state so making strawberry jam with her brought back a lot of memories.
 This time Little A helped out so it was three generations having a jam party in the kitchen!
 Little A loved being able to hold the masher with her grandma and be a part of the jam making process.

 Honey sweetened strawberry freezer jam tastes delicious and has a light sweetness.
 You can still taste the flavor of the fresh strawberries without the intense sugary syrup that regular sugar based jams have.
 We froze our jam in small 4 ounce glass jam jars (You can find them here).
 We bought these a number of years ago specifically for freezer jam and haven’t had any issues with the glass breaking in the freezer.

-- The jam should last up to one year in the freezer.
-To use the jam, remove from freezer and place in the refrigerator.
+The jam should last up to one year in the freezer.
+To use the jam, remove from freezer and place in the refrigerator to thaw.
 The jam will need to be used within a week since it is raw jam and not cooked.